 My driver made the journey more interesting by tooting the horn whenever we saw a pedestrian or cyclist on a country road.
 The whole family would wave madly at the person and watch their reaction.

 My family decided to save money by buying a large tin box to live in on holiday.
 They attached me to the front of the box and I pulled it along country lanes with breath taking bends.
-I still feel a lurch when I remember a sharp bend which I took but the caravan didn’t.
-It swung out to meet the car traveling in the opposite direction and only my driver’s skill averted a crash.
+I still feel a lurch when I remember a hairpin bend.
+There was a car coming towards us towing a caravan.
+The car took the bend but the caravan didn’t.
+It swung out to meet our car traveling in the opposite direction and only my driver’s skill averted a crash.

 My driver was always reluctant to stop anywhere.
 My job was to get the family to the seaside as fast as I could, then get my well-earned rest.
 In a couple of weeks we’d have to do the whole journey again in reverse (not literally) and I’d be glad to get my family home safely.
 Nowadays I look with envy at cars equipped with air bags, seat belts, child locks and a crate for the dog; to say nothing of satnavs.